Guava: Pink vs White Fruit Benefits. Leaves, Juice Medicinal Uses

 What do you do with a guava?
 What can be made from ripe fruit or the best way to eat it?

-• French Toast: A sweet and delicious breakfast dish made with French toast filled with guava jam or preserves.
-The toast is then typically dipped in egg and fried until golden brown.
-This dish is often served with powdered sugar, a sprinkle of cinnamon, and a side of syrup or honey.
+- French Toast: Prepare this sweet and delicious breakfast dish by filling French toast with guava jam or preserves.
+Then, dip the toast in egg and fry it until golden brown.
+Typically, serve this dish with powdered sugar, a sprinkle of cinnamon, and a side of syrup or honey.

-• Cheese Empanadas: Guava Cheese Empanadas are a traditional dish from Latin America.
-They are baked or fried pastries filled with a sweet and creamy guava cheese filling.
-The flavor of the guava and cheese together creates a unique and delicious combination.
-They are popular as an appetizer, snack, or dessert and can be served hot or cold.
+- Cheese Empanadas: A traditional dish from Latin America, Guava Cheese Empanadas feature baked or fried pastries filled with a sweet and creamy guava cheese filling.
+The unique and delicious combination of guava and cheese flavors makes them popular as an appetizer, snack, or dessert, and they can be served hot or cold.

-• Rice Pudding: Guava Rice Pudding is a creamy, flavorful pudding made with cooked rice, evaporated milk, sugar, spices, and guava puree.
-It is a traditional Latin American dessert often served with a sprinkle of cinnamon, toasted coconut flakes, and a drizzle of honey.
+- Rice Pudding: Prepare Guava Rice Pudding by combining cooked rice, evaporated milk, sugar, spices, and guava puree to create a creamy, flavorful dessert.
+This traditional Latin American dish is often garnished with a sprinkle of cinnamon, toasted coconut flakes, and a drizzle of honey.

 Tree Plantation and Cultivation